gautelg/EC701_Final_Project/case1dev/ARCHITECTURE.md

   - high-level guidance structure
   - safety filtering concept

-The architecture is designed so that only the **dynamics layer needs to change**, while control and supervision logic remain intact.
+The architecture is designed so that only the dynamics layer needs to change, while control and supervision logic remain intact.